Optimal Self-Stabilizing Mobile Byzantine-Tolerant Regular Register with bounded timestamp: A Self-Stabilizing Regular Register Implementation

-\begin{lemma} Let $op_W$ be a \op{write} operation such that $t_B(op_W)>\tau_{no\_tr}$ and let $v$ be the written value.
-Let $t_Ew$ be its time completion and let $T_i$ the time of the next Byzantine agent movement just after $t_Ew$.
-Then if there are no other \op{write} operation, the value written by $op_W$ is stored by $\#reply$ servers forever. \end{lemma}
+\begin{lemma}[Step 3$/$1.]
+Let $op_W$ be a \op{write} operation and let $v$ be the written value.
+If there are no other \op{write} operations, the value written by $op_W$ is stored by all correct servers forever (i.e., $v$ is returned invoking the ${\sf conCut}()$ function). \end{lemma}